Working in Market - India

 - As the Indian outbound market grows, more consumers are using the internet to research and purchase their holidays.

-- Online travel agencies (OTAs) now receive almost 50 per cent of all visits to travel sites, with the top four being Makemytrip.com, Yatra.com, Expedia and Cleartrip.
-Other international sites such as Tripadvisor, Holiday IQ, Wego, hotels.com, agoda.com, booking.com and Trivago.com are also very popular.
+- Online travel agencies (OTAs) now receive almost 50 per cent of all visits to travel sites, with the ones being Makemytrip.com, Goibibo.com (part of MakeMyTrip) Yatra.com, Cleartrip, Expedia and Pickyourtrail.com.
+Other international sites such as Tripadvisor, Holiday IQ, Wego, hotels.com, agoda.com, booking.com and Trivago.com are also popular.

 - There has been an increase in online bookings for air tickets for international flights with the improved reach and use of the internet, convenience of booking from home and the removal of credit card fees when booking directly with an OTA or the airline’s website.